 - Learn about side effects and interactions

-Although rejection is a scary word, it doesn't necessarily mean that you will lose your new organ.
+Although rejection is a scary word, it doesn't necessarily mean that you will lose your donor organ.
 Most of the time, a rejection can be reversed if your doctor detects its early signs.

 If your doctor identifies a rejection, he or she will first try to reverse it by adjusting your medications.
 For example, you may need to:

 - Switch to a new drug